kitten guide

 What kittens actually need

-Kittens grow fast.
-A kitten will roughly triple its weight in the first few months.
-Their nutritional needs are significantly different from adult cats:
+A kitten will roughly triple its weight in its first few months.
+That kind of growth burns through nutrients fast, and the requirements are meaningfully different from adult cats:

-• High protein — at least 30%, ideally 35%+.
-Kittens need more protein per kilogram of body weight than adult cats.
+• Protein — 30% minimum, 35%+ is better.
+Kittens need more protein per kilogram than adult cats, full stop.

-• High fat — around 18–20%.
-Fat provides concentrated energy for growth and supports brain development.
+• Fat — around 18–20%.
+Fat is concentrated energy for growth and supports brain development.

-• More calories per gram — kittens need roughly twice the calories per kilogram of body weight compared to adult cats.
+• Calories — kittens need roughly twice the calories per kilogram of body weight compared to adults.
+Don’t restrict-feed a growing kitten.

 Our top picks